ACETeleop/ACE_hardware/README.md

 </p>

 ## Introduction
-The repository contains all the hardware for **ACE**.
-If you have already built your **ACE**, please see https://github.com/ACETeleop/ACETeleop for software setup and usage.
+This repository contains all the necessary hardware components for **ACE**.
+If you have already assembled your **ACE**, please refer to [this repository](https://github.com/ACETeleop/ACETeleop) for software setup and usage instructions.
+For detailed hardware assembly guidance, please visit the [complete instructions](https://docs.google.com/document/d/1sStEXkSqi03mnFAGhRTtuU14KrGu1ZqmN78boORJfaI/edit#heading=h.yjlslrppv3gx).

 ## Modular Structure